Resurrection (1999 film): Release

 Resurrection was released in the fall of 1999 on cable television in the United States.
 In other countries such as France, Spain and Switzerland, it was shown in theatres.
 In France it was a modest success, with nearly 400,000 film admissions.
 The film was quite popular in Spain, with 1,198,684 admissions.

 Critical reception

 Critical reception for the film has been mixed.
 Marc Bernardin of Entertainment Weekly called the film "woefully derivative" but "well-crafted."

-John Fallon of Arrow in the Head called it "a taut, clever thriller, directed with kinetic style and energy" and "one of the more entertaining serial killer movies on the block."
+John Fallon of Arrow in the Head called it "one of the more entertaining serial killer movies on the block."
 Fallon added, "If you can get past the similarities with Seven, you will surely enjoy this razor sharp, nasty flick."
 Chuck O'Leary of FulvueDrive-in.com said the film is "a blatant rip-off of Seven, but pretty scary and unsettling in its own right."

 Carlo Cavagna of About Film called Resurrection "an entertaining movie," remarking that "the cinematography is quite good by any standard, and the writing is decent enough to keep you interested."
 Cavagna felt that the plot was "by-the-numbers," but added that it [has] a new twist on the killer's motivation."